jeff-adkisson/swe-3313-fall-2023/project/README.md

 #### Technology Description

 Now that you have your technology plan, you will produce a Markdown document that you will post in your team Github repo that describes what you selected and (briefly) WHY you selected.
 I will be looking for what languages, frameworks, and data storage plan you are selecting.
 Links to the sites that describe the technologies are always useful as well.
+You also need to list the operating system and other requirements necessary to use your software.

+1. Language(s)
+2. Framework(s)
+3. Storage plan
+4. Operating environment(s)
+5. Any other software necessary to build and use your implementation

 ### Creating Your Project Plan in YouTrack